-Gain on equity method investment in Asterias - Prior to the closing of the Asterias Merger on March 8, 2019, where we acquired 100% of its outstanding shares, we owned 21.7 million shares of common stock of Asterias.
-We elected to account for our shares in Asterias at fair value using the equity method of accounting beginning on May 13, 2016, the date of the Asterias Deconsolidation.
-The fair value of our Asterias shares was approximately \$20.2 million as of March 8, 2019, the closing date of the Asterias Merger, based on \$0.93 per share, which was calculated by multiplying (a) \$1.31, the closing price of our common stock on such date by (b) the Merger Exchange Ratio.
+Gain on equity method investment in Asterias - Prior to the closing of the Asterias Merger on March 8, 2019, we owned 21.7 million shares of common stock of Asterias, which we accounted for at fair value using the equity method of accounting.
+The fair value of our Asterias shares was approximately \$20.2 million as of March 8, 2019, the closing date of the Asterias Merger, based on \$0.93 per share, which was calculated by multiplying: (i) \$1.31, the closing price of our common shares on such date; by (ii) the Merger Exchange Ratio.
 The fair value of our Asterias shares was approximately \$13.5 million as of December 31, 2018, based on the closing price of Asterias common stock of \$0.62 per share on such date.
-Accordingly, we recorded an unrealized gain of \$6.7 million for the three months ended March 31, 2019, representing the change in fair value of Asterias common stock from December 31, 2018 to March 8, 2019.
+Accordingly, we recorded an unrealized gain of \$6.7 million for the year ended December 31, 2019, representing the change in fair value of Asterias common stock from December 31, 2018 to March 8, 2019.

-Gain on investment in OncoCyte - Lineage elected to account for its shares of OncoCyte common stock at fair value using the equity method of accounting beginning on February 17, 2017, the date of the OncoCyte Deconsolidation, through September 11, 2019.
+Gain on equity method investment in OncoCyte - Prior to September 11, 2019, Lineage elected to account for its shares of OncoCyte common stock at fair value using the equity method of accounting.
 Lineage sold 2.25 million shares of OncoCyte common stock for net proceeds of \$4.2 million in July 2019.
 Accordingly, Lineage's ownership in OncoCyte was reduced from 28% to 24%.
 Lineage sold an additional 4.0 million shares of OncoCyte common stock for net proceeds of \$6.5 million on September 11, 2019.
 Lineage's ownership in OncoCyte was further reduced to 16% at this time.
 Effective September 11, 2019, Lineage began accounting for its shares of OncoCyte common stock as marketable equity securities.

-As of March 31, 2020, Lineage had 6.0 million shares of OncoCyte common stock.
-These shares had a fair value of \$14.8 million, based on the closing price of OncoCyte of \$2.45 per share on March 31, 2020.
 As of December 31, 2019, Lineage had 8.4 million shares of OncoCyte common stock.
-These shares had a fair value of \$19.0 million, based on the closing price of OncoCyte of \$2.25 per share on December 31, 2019.
+These shares had a fair value of \$19.0 million, based on the closing price of OncoCyte common stock of \$2.25 per share on December 31, 2019.

+As of September 30, 2020, Lineage owned 3.6 million shares of OncoCyte common stock.
+These shares had a fair value of \$5.0 million, based on the closing price of OncoCyte common stock of \$1.39 per share on September 30, 2020.